rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.getSupportedSecurityModes"></a>
 ## *getSupportedSecurityModes [<sup>method</sup>](#head.Methods)*

 (Version 2) Returns the Wifi security modes that the device supports.

+### Events

+  No Events.

 ### Parameters